Geosciences Track: Pollution Prevention and Treatment – GPTP

 • water and waste chemistry

 Thisthird year centers ona 4- to 6-month internship in a company or laboratory, which is worth 20 ECTS credits.
-This program, established in 2004, was created primarily to meet the demand fortechniciansin pollution prevention and treatment, a need identified through our interactions with the public and private sectors.
-In addition, this vocational bachelor’s degree allows students to continue on to a master’s program.
+This program, created in 2004, was designed primarily to meet the demand fortechniciansin pollution prevention and treatment, a need we identified through our contacts with the public and private sectors.
+In addition, this career-oriented bachelor’s degree program allows students to continue on to a master’s degree.

-Admission to the second or third year is possible for students coming from other programs (other bachelor’s degrees, BUT, BTS, CPGE), based on a review of their application following the recommendation of the academic committee.
+Admission to the second or third year of the bachelor’s program is possible from other academic backgrounds (other bachelor’s programs, BUT, BTS, CPGE), based on a review of the applicant’s records following a recommendation from the academic committee.

-We have been tracking thecareerpathsof graduatesfrom the GPTP bachelor’s program since the 2004–2005 academic year, when the program was established.
-Our surveys show that graduates have achieved very strong employment outcomes in engineering firms and local governments specializing in a wide range of fields:
+We have been tracking the career pathsof graduatesof the GPTP bachelor’s degree program since the 2004–2005 academic year, when the program was established.
+Our surveys show a very high rate of employment in engineering firms and local governments specializing in a wide variety of fields:

 • Waste and wastewater prevention and treatment

-• Public Health or Local Government Technician (through competitive examination)
+• Public Health or Local Government Technician (through a competitive examination)

 • water resource management and water quality